 A WP developer must take into account all these parameters to secure any website at best.
 Moreover, patches and updates must be applied regularly (Server side and Front side).
 And old PHP version can become quickly obsolete and have many functionality corrupted.
 Plugin must be chosen carefully because no sustainability is guaranteed.

-ARTELABS provides maintenance and monitoring services for all the sites it develops and which are hosted on its servers.
+ARTELABS DIGITAL AGENCY provides consulting, maintenance and monitoring services for all the sites it develops.

-- Front-End completely separated from the Back-End in order to perform updates without touching at the Core System
+- Front-End completely separated from the Back-End in order to perform core updates without impacting the main theme;

-- Some “plugins” may contain annoying Embedded-ADS or tracking scripts for the developer statistic purposes.
+- Some plugins may contain annoying embedded-ADS (publicity) and tracking scripts for the creator to gain visibility.

-- No guarantee of sustainability of the available Plugins.
-Some may contain critical vulnerabilities related to security, bugs or malfunctions.
+- No guarantee of sustainability of all the available Plugins.
 When a plugin become obsolete it must be replaced by another one compatible.

 - Because of the way it has been developed, Open-Source software can require more technical know-how than commercial proprietary systems.
 That is why a developer is always useful, especially for customisation or Ad-Hoc extensions.